An Introduction to Forms

 · Saying exactly what “this diagram is commutative” means for any particular diagram requires fussiness.
 Chapter 2 of [GBLS] goes into excruciating detail about this.

-The obvious way to do this is to say that we require a model to be a functor from the graph to the category of sets that has the property that the image of the diagram
+to be a functor from the graph to the category of sets that has the property

 under M is a commutative diagram in the category of sets.
 We say that this diagram is formally commutative.
 In general, in sketch theory, something is formally P if in every model of the sketch its image is required to be P.